Shastri Nagar, Delhi

-Shastri Nagar is a mixed-used locality in Central Delhi district in City - S P Zone under the Jurisdiction of NDMC (North Delhi Municipal Corporation) in the National Capital Territory of Delhi.
+Shastri Nagar is a mixed-use locality in North West Delhi district in City - S P Zone under the Jurisdiction of NDMC (North Delhi Municipal Corporation) in the National Capital Territory of Delhi.
 Shastri Nagar is one of the Category E residential colonies in Delhi.
 Shastri Nagar is part of the Sadar Bazar assembly constituency and Chandni Chowk parliamentary constituency.

 Shastri Nagar is located on the Veer Banda Bairagi Marg of DTC, and Red Line of DMRC (Shastri Nagar Metro Station).
 Daya Basti, Subzi Mandi and Sarai Rohilla railway stations connect the area with the Indian Railways Network.